-- i.
-Special designation; Order of Reference.
+(i) Special designation; Order of Reference.
 The magistrate judges are hereby specially designated to try persons accused of, and sentence persons convicted of, Class A misdemeanor offenses.
-A magistrate judge may exercise this jurisdiction following an Order of Reference issued by the district judge. - ii.
-Consent.
-Both parties seeking an Order of Reference shall file, jointly or severally, their respective consents to proceed before the magistrate judge.
-The district judge may issue the Order of Reference in the judge's discretion. - iii.
-Procedure.
-The magistrate judge must advise the defendant of his/her right to trial, judgment and sentencing by the district judge, conduct all other proceedings required by 18 U.S.C. § 3401(b), and obtain the defendant's informed consent on the record. - (c) Petty Offenses (Class B and C Misdemeanors and infractions).
-The magistrate judge is authorized by statute and this Rule to conduct all proceedings relating to petty offenses without necessity of consent by the defendant or Order of Reference.
+A magistrate judge may exercise this jurisdiction following an Order of Reference issued by the district judge.

+(ii) Consent.
+Both parties seeking an Order of Reference must file, jointly or severally, their respective consents to proceed before the magistrate judge.
+The district judge may issue the Order of Reference in the judge's discretion.

+(iii) Procedure.
+The magistrate judge must advise the defendant of his/her right to trial, judgment and sentencing by the district judge, conduct all other proceedings required by 18 U.S.C. § 3401(b), and obtain the defendant's informed consent on the record.
-Local Rules Advisory Committee Comment Re: 2016 Amendment

-Renumbering Explanatory Note: This is technical amendment.
-Local Rules are generally numbered consistently with the Federal Rules of Civil Procedure and the Federal Rules of Criminal Procedure, when practical.
-Fed.
-R. Crim.
-P. 12 applies to Pleadings and Motions.
-Consequently, this Rule is renumbered to become Local Criminal Rule 58-1, which achieves consistency with Fed.
-R. Crim.
-P. 58, Petty Offenses and Other Misdemeanors.
+(c) Petty Offenses (Class B and C Misdemeanors and infractions).
+The magistrate judge is hereby specially designated to conduct all proceedings relating to petty offenses without necessity of consent by the defendant or Order of Reference.